What might the Instant Verification System find?

 There are many reasons that the patient’s hands may be cold.
 Thermal imaging presents only skin temperatures and does NOT show pain or the reason for the coldness.

 PhotoMed’s thermal imaging system is not for diagnosing disorders.
-The imaging provides feedback about abnormal skin temperatures, which hopefully begin to return to normal.
-The real-time non-contact sensing devices provide physiological information without interpretation.
+The imaging provides feedback about possibly abnormal skin temperatures, which hopefully begin to return back-to-normal.

 The Vari-Chrome® Pro is a physical therapy device and is not intended to treat any disease or disorder.
-The return of homeostasis may be a physiological process managed by the body and self-maintained after therapy ends.
+The back-to-normal response may be a physiological process managed entirely by the body and self-maintained after therapy ends.
+Could the abrupt return of homeostasis, rather than the treatment parameters, account for quickness and magnitude of the response?

-For example, the disorder list assigns clinical diagnoses to their minimum sensory, motor, thermoregulatory definitions.
-The list includes on disorders that responded during the first or second visit.
+For example, the disorder list assigns clinical diagnoses to their minimum sensory, motor, skin temperature definitions.
+The list includes only disorders that have been found to respond to PhotoMed’s therapy during the first or second visit.

 We don’t know how “back-to-normal” works.
 “Normal” simply means that improved functions persist after therapy ends.
 Some call that homeostasis.

-The Instant Verification System™ video camera interface (USB) provides for continuous or intermittent recordings during the visit with patient consent.
+The Instant Verification System™ video camera interface (USB) provides for multiple cameras for continuous or intermittent recordings during the visit with patient consent.

 The recordings are temporally aligned with thermal imaging and the wavelength being output from the Vari-Chrome® Pro.